rohitmenonhart-xhunter/starweb-app1/DISTRIBUTION.md

 - **Permission Errors**: Make sure the executable has proper permissions (especially on macOS/Linux)
 - **Blocked by Security**: On Windows, they may need to click "More info" and "Run anyway"
 - **API Key Issues**: They need to enter valid API keys when prompted

+## Development Troubleshooting

+If you encounter issues during packaging:

+- **Module Errors**: This project uses ES modules.
+Make sure to use ES module syntax (import/export) in .js files and CommonJS (require/module.exports) in .cjs files.
+- **pkg Errors**: Make sure pkg is installed globally: `npm install -g pkg`
+- **File Not Found**: Check that all paths in package.json's pkg configuration are correct

 ## Additional Notes